- Is Northwestern's MSL Program Right For Me?

 The MSL program provides an array of career services for its students.
 For example, there are hands-on, interactive workshops focused on crafting effective resumes and cover letters.
 We also have professional development sessions designed to foster networking and interviewing skills.
 We have a dedicated MSL career advisor who meets regularly with students in both group and one-on-one settings to provide career support.

 Outside of these specific services offered by the program, MSL students are encouraged to become involved with a wide variety of external events and activities that provide professional development and career opportunities.
-MSL students have participated in events like Biotech Day on the Northwestern campus, the HealthTECH Summit, events at 1871 and MATTER – the homes to many of Chicago’s most promising tech and biotech startups, Techstars Demo Day, Women in Bio events, law firm activities, and many other opportunities for networking and career development.
+MSL students have participated in events like Biotech Day on the Northwestern campus, the HealthTECH Summit, events at incubators such as 1871 (tech), Catalyze Chicago (manufacturing), and MATTER (biotech), Techstars Demo Day, Women in Bio events, law firm activities, and many other opportunities for networking and career development.
 Our goal is to empower MSL graduates to seek out interesting and worthwhile positions that will use the skills and knowledge gained in the MSL program.

 MSL students also have access to some of Northwestern University’s career resources, including University-sponsored career fairs and employer information sessions.